-That flavor combination stayed with me and popped to mind while thinking up appetizer ideas one could make for a New Year's Eve party.
+That flavor combination stayed with me and popped to mind while thinking up new apps ideas.

-To keep my recipe for Fig & Brie Mini Pastries on the easy side, I use frozen puff pastry that is almost always to be found in the freezer case at the store.
+To keep this recipe for Fig & Brie Mini Pastries on the easy side, use frozen puff pastry that's almost always to be found in the freezer case at the store.
 The puff pastry gets tucked into mini muffin pan wells.
-Into these I place a bit of brie, a bit of tart, diced apple tossed in cinnamon, and a bit of fig preserves.
+Into these, place a bit of brie, a bit of tart, diced apple tossed in cinnamon, and a bit of fig preserves.

 You should be able to find fig preserves in the grocery aisle with other jams (top shelf, probably!)
 Stonewall Kitchen has a nice one as does Bonne Mamman.

 You can also make your own quicky fig preserves, which is what I did!
 The steps to do this are part of my recipe for Ocracoke Island Fig Cake recipe (tap here).
-Follow the Step 1 directions and with dried figs, sugar and lemon you will have a quicky batch of fig preserves in no time.
+Follow the Step 1 directions and with dried figs, sugar, and lemon you will have a quick batch of fig preserves in no time.

-The result are delicate little puffs that you can set out warm on a tray for folks to help themselves.
-The brie gets melty, and the apples give a little toothsome bite.
+The result is delicate little puffs that you can set out warm on a tray for folks to help themselves.
+The brie gets melty, and the apples have a little toothsome bite.

 Apple, Brie and Fig Jam Mini Puff Pastries

-- 1 apple, a tart variety like McIntosh or Granny Smith
+- 1 medium apple, a tart variety like McIntosh or Granny Smith

 - ¼ teaspoon cinnamon